poulladou/ndcurves/README.md

 sudo apt install robotpkg-py27-ndcurves # for Python 2
 ```

-Finally you will need to configure your environment variables, e.g.:
+Finally you will need to configure your environment variables, e.g. for Python 3:

 ```bash
 export PATH=/opt/openrobots/bin:$PATH